 If the target area in this application is represented in a community redevelopment plan that addresses affordable housing, label the plan with the file name Affordable Housing Plan.
-Nonprofits and Public Housing Authorities will need to include a letter of support from the city or county of the redevelopment plan.
+Nonprofits and Public Housing Authorities will need to include a letter of support from the Local Government of the redevelopment plan if it is included as the affordable housing plan.

 Attach a narrative indicating where in the plan are the following items: